-Apple, on the other hand, charges a monthly fee of $9.99 for its own 2TB tier.
-Do the math, however, and you actually see that the value quickly slips away. over 12 months, iCloud equates to $119.88.
-That’s more than double what IDrive costs!
+Apple charges a monthly fee of $9.99 for its own 2TB tier.
+Do the math and you’ll see the value quickly slips away.
+Over 12 months, iCloud equates to $119.88.
+That’s more than double what IDrive costs.
 Although the costs are paid up-front, you save $67.76 for the year in the long term.
 The numbers don’t lie.

 Cloud storage for every type of user

-IDrive, on the other hand, is built for multiple types of operating systems, as well as multiple kinds of devices.
-Plus, you can even back up multiple devices, whether phone, Mac or PC, to the same IDrive account with secure, snapshot-based restores.
+But IDrive is built for multiple types of operating systems, as well as multiple kinds of devices.
+Plus, you can even back up Apple products and Android devices to the same IDrive account with secure, snapshot-based restores.

 With IDrive, you can back up all your PCs, Macs and mobile devices into ONE account for one low cost.
 And now, you can go to IDrive.com and use promo code, Kim, to save 90% on 5 TB of cloud backup now!
-That’s only $6.95 for the first year!
-That’s even cheaper than the price we quoted above.
+That’s only $6.95 for the first year — even cheaper than the price we quoted earlier.